molevol-ub/BacterialDuplicates/Gram_positive/README.md

 - Files that end with \_BLAST.out correspond to the original BLAST result (tabular format)
 - Files that contain \_BLAST_parsed.txt contain the filtered BLAST results according to similarity and length thresholds.
 - Files that contain \_BLAST_out.* contain multiple information:
  * \_BLAST.out.results.csv: Contains the duplicated groups and proteins with summarized information.
-We will later use this file to plot duplicated genes.
  * \_BLAST.out.coordinates.csv: Contains coordinates information for each duplicated gene.
  * \_BLAST.out.annotation_results.csv: Contains additional annotation results extracted from the original data.
  * \_BLAST.out.allseqs_duplicated.ids.txt and \_BLAST.out.allseqs_duplicated.fasta: Contains the ids and fasta sequence, respectively of the duplicated genes identified.